 Jesus Christ’s death by crucifixion was reserved for the worst of criminals.

-In Jesus’ case, it seemed just about everyone contributed.
+It seemed just about everyone contributed.
 The Jewish religious leaders, the Gentile Roman government and a mob of people all demanded his death.

 It all started in a small village, not far from Jerusalem, in Israel.
 At 30 years of age, Jesus began teaching people about life and God.